2 April 2024

 The second driver of concentration is the tendency of financial groups that traditionally pool management, distribution and depositary activities for savings and investment vehicles to stop providing depositary services and to outsource this activity to depositaries outside the group in order to focus on their core businesses.
 This has also been the case internationally.

 This evolution, coupled with competition among depositaries to capture the business of a larger number of institutions, has had different consequences for savers and investors.
-As explained by Aurora Cuadros, Corporate Director of Securities Services at Cecabank, the main effects have been 'the consistent fall in average depositary fees and an improvement in the quality of the services provided by the depositaries, derived from the high level of specialisation and the technological innovations implemented'.
+As explained by Aurora Cuadros, Corporate Director of Securities Services at Cecabank, the main effects have been "the consistent drop in average depositary fees and an improvement in the quality of the services provided by the depositaries as a result of the high level of specialisation and the technological innovations implemented".

 The CNMV estimates that depositary fees have fallen by 36% since 2008, to 0.07%.
 Will this downward trend continue?
 Opinions vary.
 Nuria Alonso, Product Manager at Securities Services BNP Paribas, believes that 'this trend of price containment will continue and could even be more pronounced in order to offer the most competitive service possible'.
 However, the expert warns that even in this environment of higher costs and the impossibility of raising prices, 'the quality of the service must be guaranteed; our ultimate goal is to protect investors' interests', she added.